Umar Khayam Hameed

+Umar-Khayam Hameed (born 24 February 1989) is a retired British Pakistani Olympic sprinter and business entrepreneur.
+He represented Pakistan in 2016 South Asian Games, the 2018 IAAF World Championships, and the 2022 World Athletics Indoor Championships.
+During his athletics career, Hameed was a National Champion recording a time of 10.42 seconds in the 100 metres, and a national 200m record holder for Pakistsan.
+He was recognised as one of Britain's leading junior sprinters.

-Umar Khayam Hameed (born 24 February 1989) is a British Pakistani track and field sprinter and sports entrepreneur.
-He represented Pakistan in 2016 South Asian Games He is founder of AIS Athletics who organised Dubai Run marathon in association with Dubai Sports Council which was largest marathon event during Expo 2020 in Dubai, United Arab Emirates.
+Following his athletics career, Hameed became a media personality featuring regularly on tv, and on the radio.Alongside this he founded a handful of companies in the UK and the United Arab Emirates.
+Most notably AIS Athletics, a youth athletics organisation.
+Through AIS Athletics, Hameed became the first person in the UAE to establish a Centre of Excellence for track & field in partnership with GEMS Education, and organising the Dubai Marathon in association with Dubai Sports Council which was the largest marathon event during Expo 2020 in Dubai, United Arab Emirates.

+He received the Gulf Youth Sport Award for Contribution to Youth Sport in recognition of his work developing youth athletics in the region.

+Hameed is also the owner of King Cross Dental.
+A 24 hour emergency dental practice in Halifax, UK.

 Early life

-Hameed was born in Halifax, West Yorkshire to a Pakistani family.
+Hameed was born in Halifax, West Yorkshire.
 He is raised in Leeds.
-He attended Leeds Metropolitan University while studying he was awarded with sports scholarship later he completed his MSc in International Business from University of Leeds.
-He formed AIS Athletics UK in 2012 which has become one of the leading sports training brand in Europe and Middle East.
+He attended Leeds Metropolitan University while studying he was awarded with a sports scholarship later he completed his MSc in International Business from University of Leeds, where he was awarded an Olympic Scholarship in preparation for the 2012 London Olympics.
+He also formed AIS Athletics UK in 2012 which has become one of the leading sports training brand in Europe and Middle East.

 Career

-In 2008 he started his career in athletics from U20-European Athletics Championships represented England in 200 meters and won Silver Medal.
+In 2008 he started his career in athletics from U20-European Athletics Championships represented Great Britain in 200 meters and won a Silver Medal.
 In 2010 he took part in British Athletics Championships won Gold Medal in 4 x 100-meter relay and also won Bronze Medal in 200 meters.
-He participated in 2022 World Athletics Indoor Championships however later disqualified due to fitness issues.
+He participated in 2022 World Athletics Indoor Championships however later disqualified due a false start in the first round.